ealtuna/superset-dremio/README.md

 ## Connect to Superset service

+If the service is already exposed with a nodePort.
 In order to discover the external address for the service:

     export NODE_PORT=$(kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services superset) export NODE_IP=$(kubectl get nodes --namespace default -o jsonpath="{.items[0].status.addresses[0].address}") echo http://$NODE_IP:$NODE_PORT

+If is not exposed:

+    kubectl expose deployment superset --type=LoadBalancer --name=superset-ext

+wait some minutes until the service is ready:

+    minikube service superset-ext

 ## Using a Dremio datasource with a VPN